Small scale creation for 2D free boundary Euler equations with surface tension: Introduction

 The system \eqref{eq:fbeulermodel}--\eqref{bdry_b} is also referred to as the 2D capillary water wave system.
 This system has been under very active investigation for the past two decades.
 The local well-posedness for the free-boundary Euler equations with surface tension is well-known, which can be found in \cite{alazard2011water, castro2015well, coutand2007well, disconzi2019priori, disconzi2019lagrangian, MR2172858, SZ1, SZ2, SZ3}.
 Unlike the Euler equations in a fixed domain, the local well-posedness for free-boundary Euler equations does not come directly from the a priori estimate since the linearized equations lose certain symmetry on the moving boundary.
 This issue is resolved by introducing carefully designed approximate equations that are asymptotically consistent with the a priori estimate.
 In addition, for certain large initial data, it is known that the solution to the water wave system with or without surface tension can form a splash singularity in finite time; see \cite{castro2013finite, castro2012finite, castro2012splash, coutand2014finite}.

-Beyond local well-posedness, a natural question is whether solutions with small initial data stay small for all times.
-For \textit{irrotational} $u_0$ (i.e. $\nabla\times u_0 = 0$) in a domain with infinite depth, a positive answer was given independently by Ifrim--Tataru \cite{ifrim2017lifespan} (for either periodic or asymptotically flat free boundary) and Ionescu--Pusateri \cite{ionescu2018global} (for asymptotically flat free boundary), where they showed that small initial data leads to a global-in-time small solution.
-The key strategy there is to reduce the system \eqref{eq:fbeulermodel}--\eqref{bdry_t} to a new system of equations defined on the moving boundary $\Gamma_t$, owing to the fact that $u$ is both divergence- and curl-free. {See also Deng--Ionescu--Pausader--Pusateri \cite{deng2017global} for global-in-time irrotational solutions of the gravity-capillary water-wave system in 3D.} However, for \textit{rotational} $u_0$ it is unknown whether solutions with small initial data always remain small for all times.
+Beyond local well-posedness, a natural question is whether solutions with small initial data stay small {for a longer period of time}.
+For \textit{irrotational} $u_0$ (i.e. $\nabla\times u_0 = 0$) in a domain with infinite depth, {a positive answer was given independently by Ifrim--Tataru \cite{ifrim2017lifespan} and Ionescu--Pusateri \cite{ionescu2018global} for an asymptotically flat free boundary,} where they showed that small initial data leads to a global-in-time small solution. {As for the case with a periodic free boundary, Ifrim--Tataru \cite{ifrim2017lifespan} proved that small data solutions of the infinite depth water waves in two space dimensions have at least cubic lifespan.
+In addition, Berti--Feola--Franzoi \cite{berti2021quadratic} proved a similar result but with a finite bottom.
+See also Berti--Delort \cite{berti2018almost}, in which the almost global existence of 2D gravity-capillary water waves is established, provided that additional symmetry conditions are imposed on the small initial data.} The key strategy in the aforementioned works is to reduce the system\eqref{eq:fbeulermodel}--\eqref{bdry_t} to a new system of equations defined on the moving boundary $\Gamma_t$, owing to the fact that $u$ is both divergence- and curl-free. {See also Deng--Ionescu--Pausader--Pusateri \cite{deng2017global} for global-in-time irrotational solutions of the gravity-capillary water-wave system in 3D.} However, for \textit{rotational} $u_0$ it is unknown whether solutions with small initial data always remain small for all times.

 The goal of this work is to give a negative answer to this question in the finite-depth case - namely, we construct smooth initial data with a flat free boundary and arbitrarily small velocity, where $\|\nabla\omega(t)\|_{L^\infty}$ grows at least double-exponentially for all times during the lifespan of the solution.